Contrast-Security-OSS/docs/content/admin/teamserver/config/HorizontalScaling.md

 $ ls /opt/contrast-data/conf
 ```

-There should be files named `general.properties`, `database.properties`, and a few others.
+There should be files named `general.properties`, `database.properties`, and several others.

 To be sure we don't have any issues, let's adjust the permissions on the contrast-data directory
 ```